Ruprecht-Karls-Universität Heidelberg

 CLARIN-D

-Common Language Resources and Technology Infrastructure – Deutschland (2011-2014)
+Common Language Resources and Technology Infrastructure – Deutschland (2011-2016)

-CLARIN-D is a new cooperation project funded by the BMBF that aims at realizing a sustainable research infrastructure offering language resources, tools and services for German language processing, to support research in the Humanities.
+CLARIN-D is a cooperation project funded by the BMBF that aims at realizing a sustainable research infrastructure offering language resources, tools and services for German language processing, to support research in the Humanities.
 The CLARIN-D consortium is led by the University of Tübingen.

 ICL Heidelberg leads a focused CLARIN-D action group, 'F-AG 7', specializing on language resources and tools for research in Applied and Computational Linguistics.